-- speaking and listening activates to ensure children find a voice and have something to say
+- speaking and listening activities to ensure children find a voice, have something to say and can communicate clearly;

 We believe that reading is an essential skill and that our children should learn to read not only for knowledge, but for pleasure.
-There is a whole school approach to the teaching of reading.
-The children are taught a range of strategies to support their progress.
-These include decoding words using phonics, developing a sight vocabulary of key words, using pictures, contextual cues and reading to the end of a sentence before going back and tackling an unfamiliar word.
+There is a whole school approach to the teaching of reading and children are taught a range of strategies to support their progress.
+These include decoding words using phonics, developing a sight vocabulary of key words, using pictures, contextual cues, and reading to the end of a sentence before going back and tackling an unfamiliar word.
 Equally important are the skills of comprehension and an awareness of style, text features and use of language.

 Children are taught according to the Letters and Sounds programme in Reception, Year 1 and Year 2.

 Daily phonics lessons last for 15-20 minutes and directly follow the phases and teaching programmes detailed in Letters and Sounds.
 All phonics lessons include revision of previous learning, teaching of new sounds/ tricky words, and application of new skills.

-Each phonics lesson should include the key skills of blending for reading and segmenting for writing.
+Each phonics lesson includes the key skills of blending for reading and segmenting for writing.

 Children are taught how to read and write graphemes and develop their blending and segmenting skills.
 They are also taught ‘tricky’ words which are not phonetically decodable.
-Some children will receive additional support in class, in addition to whole class phonic sessions.
+Some children will receive additional support in 1:1 or small groups, in addition to whole class phonic sessions.